IBM/swhub-custom-app-samples/mcp-gateway-forge/README.md

-# deploy mcp-context-forge app to software hub default dataplane
+# deploy mcp-context-forge app to software hub dataplane

 [ContextForge MCP Gateway](https://github.com/IBM/mcp-context-forge) is a feature-rich gateway, proxy and MCP Registry that federates MCP and REST services - unifying discovery, auth, rate-limiting, observability, virtual servers, multi-transport protocols, and an optional Admin UI into one clean endpoint for your AI clients